tomatoweb/symfony-docker-frankenphp/README.md

 # Symfony Docker MYSQL FrankenPHP Caddy

-for a short quick start see HOW_TO.txt
+For a short quick start see HOW_TO.txt

 A [Docker](https://www.docker.com/)-based installer and runtime for the [Symfony](https://symfony.com) web framework, with [FrankenPHP](https://frankenphp.dev) and [Caddy](https://caddyserver.com/) inside!